Neon Electron Configuration and Atomic Orbital Diagram

 The elements in the periodic table are divided into four blocks based on the electron configuration of the element.
 The block of elements is determined based on the electron configuration of the element.

 If the last electron enters the p-orbital after the electron configuration of the element, then that element is called the p-block element.
+The electron configuration of neon(Ne) shows that the last electron of neon enters the p-orbital.
+Therefore, neon is the p-block element.

 How to determine the valency and valence electrons of neon?